 How can you use food as medicine to eat your way to better health?
-We all have often heard the phrase, “You are what you eat.”
+We often hear the phrase, “You are what you eat.”
 It is not just a mere sentence.
 It is a truth based on many scientific facts.
-Whatever we eat and our overall food choices have a significant impact on our health.
+Whatever we eat and our overall food choices significantly impact our health.
 Shopping wisely improves your waistline and budget.

-Nowadays, when people turn towards organic foods, herbs, and natural cures, healthy foods are becoming a cure for many ailments.
-Various foods have healing properties and help in recovering the body after an accident or injury.
-In today’s articles, we will tell you about how to eat your way to better health.
+Nowadays, when people turn towards organic foods, herbs, and natural cures, healthy foods cure many ailments.
+Various foods have healing properties and help recover the body after an accident or injury.
+Today’s articles will tell you how to eat your way to better health.

 Best Food for Medicine and why

-For a healthy body, the most critical factor is to maintain your ideal body weight at all times.
-It implies that you need to consume more nutrient-dense and fewer calorie-dense foods.
+For a healthy body, the most critical factor is always to maintain your ideal body weight.
+In addition, it implies that you need to consume more nutrient-dense and fewer calorie-dense foods.

 Nutrient-dense foods are full of nutrients and fill your stomach but add little to the caloric count.
 Some of the nutrient-dense foods include:

-Nuts and some of the dried fruits are the most nutritious ones but have zero or few calories.
-These include Almonds, Raisins, Figs, Peanuts, etc. They are an essential source of magnesium, zinc, iron, and other vital minerals.
+Nuts and some dried fruits are the most nutritious but have zero or few calories.
+These include Almonds, Raisins, Figs, Peanuts, etc. However, they are an essential source of magnesium, zinc, iron, and other vital minerals.

-Legumes and Beans are not only full of micronutrients but are also an excellent source of plant protein.
+Legumes and Beans are not only full of micronutrients but are also excellent sources of plant protein.

 You can consume Whole Grains such as oat and wheat as porridges and tortillas.
 These grains are excellent fiber, thiamin, riboflavin, zinc, magnesium, and other micronutrients.